fictjs/fict/README.md

 Fict is a UI library where you write plain JavaScript and the compiler figures out the reactivity.

 > Write JavaScript; let the compiler handle signals, derived values, and DOM updates.
-It’s a new way to think about UI—not a drop-in replacement for React/Vue/Svelte, and not a performance boast without benchmarks.
+It’s a new way to think about UI—not a drop-in replacement for React/Vue/Svelte.
 The promise is less code and lower cognitive load.

 ```jsx
 function Counter() {